felixbur/nkululeko/paper/paper.md

 - *Minimum programming skills*: the only programming skills required are to prepare the data in the correct (CSV) format and to run the command line tool.
 For AUDFORMAT, no preparation is needed.

 - *Standardised data format and label*: the data format is based on CSV and AUFORMAT, which is a widely used format for data exchange.
 The standard headers are like 'file', 'speaker', 'emotion', 'age', and 'language' but also can be customised.
+Data could be saved anywhere in the computer, but recipe for the data preparation is advised to be saved in `nkululeko/data` folder (and make a soft link to the original data location).

 - *Replicability*: the experiments are specified in a configuration file, which can be shared with others including the splitting of training, development, and test partition.
 All results are stored in a folder with the same name as the experiment.